 Scientific Director, NINDS

-The successful candidate will have a Ph.D. and/or M.D. and an established record of outstanding research accomplishments, scientific leadership and service within the basic and/or clinical neuroscience community.
-Salary is commensurate with experience and accomplishments.
-The Scientific Director will supervise his/her own research laboratory, supported by resources appropriate for the size and scope of his/her program.
+REQUIRED QUALIFICATIONS: Applicants must possess a Ph.D. and/or M.D. and an established record of outstanding research accomplishments, scientific leadership, and service within the basic and/or clinical neuroscience community.
+The Scientific Director may supervise their own research laboratory, supported by resources commensurate with the size and scope of their program.

 SALARY/BENEFITS: Salary is competitive and will be commensurate with the experience of the candidate.
 A full package of Federal Civil Service benefits is available, including retirement, health and life insurance, long term care insurance, leave, and a Thrift Savings Plan (401K equivalent).
 A recruitment and/or relocation incentive may be available, and relocation expenses may be paid.